ueno-llc/gsap-tools/README.md

 - In/out markers
 - Timescale
 - Draggable UI
-- Updated timelines
+- Updated animations
-- Timelines details
+- Timeline details

 ## How to use it